BenjaminDoran/motif-paper/sections/paper-methodology.md

 ![](./imgs/MultiLet01.png)

-This consistency of our metric shows why it is important to have this grouped single metric.
-While the conservation of each nucleotide varies wildly, the combined conservation shows clearly where our motif is positioned.
+This consistency of SNE shows why it is important to have this grouped univariate metric.
+While the conservation of each nucleotide varies wildly, the combined conservation shows clearly where the motif is positioned.
 UniDip is completely able to handle multi-symbol motifs as represented with SNE.

 ![](./imgs/MultiLet03.png)